bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 <figure>
 	<a id="fig:8"></a>
 	<img style="width:50%;" src="figures/Coalescent_ribbon.png" alt="">
-	<figcaption>Figure 8: The exponential coalescent diversification skyline plotted using a ribbon plot.</figcaption>
+	<figcaption>Figure 8: The exponential coalescent diversification rate skyline plotted using a ribbon plot.</figcaption>
 </figure>

 We can also investigate the other parameter estimated in the model, the estimated **effective population size** at the start of the coalescent process (which is the youngest end of the time interval).
-For us, this corresponds to an estimate of the **total species diversity** of non-avian dinosaurs just before the Cretaceous-Paleogene boundary.
+We can use this estimate as a measure of the **total species diversity** of non-avian dinosaurs just before the Cretaceous-Paleogene boundary.
 Again, we can estimate the median and 95% HPD values for our diversity estimates.

 ```R
 #Extract estimated diversity